-During extreme storms, there can be significant flooding in the vicinity of Northeast Eighth Street and 100th Avenue Northeast, which impacts people who live, work and shop in the area.
-In 2013, intense rainfall twice caused flooding onto private property on two separate occasions, causing property damage and disrupting the community.
+During extreme storms, the city has seen significant flooding in the vicinity of Northeast Eighth Street and 100th Avenue Northeast, which impacts people who live, work and shop in the area.
+In 2013, intense rainfall caused flooding onto private property on two separate occasions, causing property damage and disrupting the community. address this,

-Once the construction phase of the project commences in spring 2020, construction will take place Monday through Friday, 7 a.m.-3:30 p.m.
-One exception is the intersection of Northeast Eighth Street and 100th Avenue, where construction will take place over the weekend from 10 p.m. on Friday to Sunday afternoon (exact weekend to be decided).
+Work at the intersection of Northeast Eighth Street and 100th Avenue will take place over one weekend from 10 p.m. on Friday to Sunday afternoon (exact weekend to be decided).

 Will construction stop for special events?

 Construction in the street will pause for the July 4 holiday (no work starting noon July 3), the Bellevue arts fair weekend, Susan G. Komen Day for the Cure, Memorial Day and Labor Day (Please note: due to COVID-19 restrictions on public gathering, exact dates for these events are undetermined.
 Construction work will schedule interruptions as event dates are decided.)

 How will the construction affect shopping in the area?

-Stores will remain open during their usual hours throughout the construction period.
 Access will be maintained to all shopping areas, the Bellevue Mall, and stores near the construction site, including access for retail pickup service.

 How will construction impact transit?